apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

       KeyValueIterator<K,V> all();
     }

-Here is a list of additional configurations accepted by the key-value store along with their default values:
+Here is a list of additional configurations accepted by the key-value store, along with their default values:

     # The number of writes to batch together
     stores.my-store.write.batch.size=500

-    # The total number of objects to cache in the "L1" object cache.
-This must be at least as large as the batch.size.
+    # The number of objects to keep in Samza's cache (in front of LevelDB).
+    # This must be at least as large as write.batch.size.
     # A cache size of 0 disables all caching and batching.
     stores.my-store.object.cache.size=1000

     # The size of the off-heap leveldb block cache in bytes, per container.
-If you have multiple tasks within
+    # If you have multiple tasks within one container, each task is given a
-    # one container, each task is given a proportional share of this cache.
+    # proportional share of this cache.
     stores.my-store.container.cache.size.bytes=104857600

-    # The amount of memory leveldb uses for buffering writes before they are written to disk, per container.
+    # The amount of memory leveldb uses for buffering writes before they are
-    # If you have multiple tasks within one container, each task is given a proportional share of this buffer.
+    # written to disk, per container.
+If you have multiple tasks within one
+    # container, each task is given a proportional share of this buffer.
     # This setting also determines the size of leveldb's segment files.
     stores.my-store.container.write.buffer.size.bytes=33554432

     # Enable block compression? (set compression=none to disable)
     stores.my-store.leveldb.compression=snappy

-    # If compression is enabled, leveldb groups approximately this many uncompressed bytes into one compressed block.
+    # If compression is enabled, leveldb groups approximately this many
-    # You probably don't need to change this unless you are a compulsive fiddler.
+    # uncompressed bytes into one compressed block.
+You probably don't need
+    # to change this unless you are a compulsive fiddler.
     stores.my-store.leveldb.block.size.bytes=4096

 ### Implementing common use cases with the key-value store

-Let's look at how you can address some of the common use-cases we discussed before using the key-value storage engine.
+Earlier in this section we discussed some example use cases for stateful stream processing.
+Let's look at how each of these could be implemented using a key-value storage engine such as Samza's LevelDB.

-##### Windowed aggregation
+#### Windowed aggregation

-Example: Counting the number of page views for each user per hour
+*Example: Counting the number of page views for each user per hour*

-Implementation: We have two processing stages.
-The first partitions the input data by user id (if it's already partitioned by user id, which would be reasonable, you can skip this), and the second stage does the counting.
-The job has a single store containing the mapping of user_id to the running count.
-Each new input record would cause the job to retrieve the current running count, increment it and write back the count.
-When the window is complete (i.e. the hour is over), we iterate over the contents of our store and emit the aggregates.
+Implementation: You need two processing stages.

+1. The first one re-partitions the input data by user ID, so that all the events for a particular user are routed to the same stream task.
+If the input stream is already partitioned by user ID, you can skip this.
+2. The second stage does the counting, using a key-value store that maps a user ID to the running count.
+For each new event, the job reads the current count for the appropriate user from the store, increments it, and writes it back.
+When the window is complete (e.g. at the end of an hour), the job iterates over the contents of the store and emits the aggregates to an output stream.

-One thing to note is that this job effectively pauses at the hour mark to output its results.
-This is unusual for stream processing, but totally fine for Samza&mdash;and we have specifically designed for this case.
-Scans over the contents of the key-value store will be quite fast and input data will buffer while the job is doing this scanning and emitting aggregates.
+Note that this job effectively pauses at the hour mark to output its results.
+This is totally fine for Samza, as scanning over the contents of the key-value store is quite fast.
+The input stream is buffered while the job is doing this hourly work.

-##### Table-table join
+#### Table-table join

-Example: Join a table of user profiles to a table of user settings by user\_id and emit the joined stream
+*Example: Join a table of user profiles to a table of user settings by user\_id and emit the joined stream*

-Implementation: The job subscribes to the change stream for user profiles and for user settings databases, both partitioned by user\_id.
-The job keeps a single key-value store keyed by user\_id containing the joined contents of profiles and settings.
-When a new record comes in from either stream it looks up the current value in its store and writes back the record with the appropriate fields updated (i.e. new profile fields if it was a profile update, and new settings fields if it was a settings update).
+Implementation: The job subscribes to the change streams for the user profiles database and the user settings database, both partitioned by user\_id.
+The job keeps a key-value store keyed by user\_id, which contains the latest profile record and the latest settings record for each user\_id.
+When a new event comes in from either stream, the job looks up the current value in its store, updates the appropriate fields (depending on whether it was a profile update or a settings update), and writes back the new joined record to the store.
 The changelog of the store doubles as the output stream of the task.

-##### Table-stream join
+#### Table-stream join

-Example: Join user zip code to page view data (perhaps to allow aggregation by zip code in a later stage)
+*Example: Augment a stream of page view events with the user's ZIP code (perhaps to allow aggregation by zip code in a later stage)*

-Implementation: The job subscribes to the user profile stream and page view stream.
-Each time it gets a profile update it stores the zipcode keyed by user\_id.
-Each time a page view arrives it looks up the zip code for the user and emits the enriched page view + zipcode event.
+Implementation: The job subscribes to the stream of user profile updates and the stream of page view events.
+Both streams must be partitioned by user\_id.
+The job maintains a key-value store where the key is the user\_id and the value is the user's ZIP code.
+Every time the job receives a profile update, it extracts the user's new ZIP code from the profile update and writes it to the store.
+Every time it receives a page view event, it reads the zip code for that user from the store, and emits the page view event with an added ZIP code field.

+If the next stage needs to aggregate by ZIP code, the ZIP code can be used as the partitioning key of the job's output stream.
+That ensures that all the events for the same ZIP code are sent to the same stream partition.

-##### Stream-stream join
+#### Stream-stream join

-Example: Join ad clicks to ad impressions by impression id (an impression is advertising terminology for the event that records the display of an ad)
+*Example: Join a stream of ad clicks to a stream of ad impressions (to link the information on when the ad was shown to the information on when it was clicked)*

-Note: In this example we are assuming that impressions are assigned a unique guid and this is present in both the original impression event and any subsequent click.
-In the absence of this the business logic for choosing the join could be substituted for the simple lookup.
+In this example we assume that each impression of an ad has a unique identifier, e.g. a UUID, and that the same identifier is included in both the impression and the click events.
+This identifier is used as the join key.

-Implementation: Partition the ad click and ad impression streams by the impression id or user id.
-The task keeps a store of unmatched clicks and unmatched impressions.
-When a click comes in we try to find its matching impression in the impression store, and vice versa.
-If a match is found emit the joined pair and delete the entry.
-If no match is found store the event to wait for a match.
-Since this is presumably a left outer join (i.e. every click has a corresponding impression but not vice versa) we will periodically scan the impression table and delete old impressions for which no click arrived.
+Implementation: Partition the ad click and ad impression streams by the impression ID or user ID (assuming that two events with the same impression ID always have the same user ID).
+The task keeps two stores, one containing click events and one containing impression events, using the impression ID as key for both stores.
+When the job receives a click event, it looks for the corresponding impression in the impression store, and vice versa.
+If a match is found, the joined pair is emitted and the entry is deleted.
+If no match is found, the event is written to the appropriate store.
+Periodically the job scans over both stores and deletes any old events that were not matched within the time window of the join.

-### Implementing storage engines
+### Other storage engines

-We mentioned that the storage engine interface was pluggable.
-Of course you can use any data structure you like in your task provided you can repopulate it off your inputs on failure.
-However to plug into our changelog infrastructure you need to implement a generic StorageEngine interface that handles restoring your state on failure and ensures that data is flushed prior to commiting the task position.

-The above code shows usage of the key-value storage engine, but it is not too hard to implement an alternate storage engine.
-To do so, you implement methods to restore the contents of the store from a stream, flush any cached content on commit, and close the store:

-    public interface StorageEngine {
-      void restore(Iterator<IncomingMessageEnvelope> envelopes);
-      void flush();
-      void stop();
-    }

-The user specifies the type of storage engine they want by passing in a factory for that store in their configuration.
+Samza's fault-tolerance mechanism (sending a local store's writes to a replicated changelog) is completely decoupled from the storage engine's data structures and query APIs.
+While a key-value storage engine is good for general-purpose processing, you can easily add your own storage engines for other types of queries by implementing the [StorageEngine](../api/javadocs/org/apache/samza/storage/StorageEngine.html) interface.
+Samza's model is especially amenable to embedded storage engines, which run as a library in the same process as the stream task.

+Some ideas for other storage engines that could be useful: a persistent heap (for running top-N queries), [approximate algorithms](http://infolab.stanford.edu/~ullman/mmds/ch4.pdf) such as [bloom filters](http://en.wikipedia.org/wiki/Bloom_filter) and [hyperloglog](http://research.google.com/pubs/pub40671.html), or full-text indexes such as [Lucene](http://lucene.apache.org).
+(Patches accepted!)

 ### Fault tolerance semantics with state

-Samza currently only supports at-least-once delivery guarantees in the presence of failure (this is sometimes referred to as "guaranteed delivery").
-This means messages are not lost but if a task fails some messages may be redelivered.
-The guarantee holds from the commit point of the task which records the position from which the task will restart on failure (the user can either force a commit at convenient points or the framework will by default do this at regular intervals).
-This is true for both input, output, and changelog streams.
-This is a fairly weak guarantee&mdash;duplicates can give incorrect results in counts, for example.
-We have a plan to extend this to exact semantics in the presence of failure which we will include in a future release.
+As discussed in the section on [checkpointing](checkpointing.html), Samza currently only supports at-least-once delivery guarantees in the presence of failure (this is sometimes referred to as "guaranteed delivery").
+This means that if a task fails, no messages are lost, but some messages may be redelivered.

+For many of the stateful processing use cases discussed above, this is not a problem: if the effect of a message on state is idempotent, it is safe for the same message to be processed more than once.
+For example, if the store contains the ZIP code for each user, then processing the same profile update twice has no effect, because the duplicate update does not change the ZIP code.

+However, for non-idempotent operations such as counting, at-least-once delivery guarantees can give incorrect results.
+If a Samza task fails and is restarted, it may double-count some messages that were processed shortly before the failure.
+We are planning to address this limitation in a future release of Samza.

 ## [Metrics &raquo;](metrics.html)